 Freestone's Proprietary Sativa strain began with an original Skunk strain acquired in 1990 from a hydroponics grower in Hamilton Ontario.
 Around '98 the Skunk was crossed with a short Highland pure sativa strain(Nepalese) for vigor and a shorter plant structure.
-The Proprietary Sativa was then backcrossed until a homogenous medium structure, self supporting sativa was the main phenotype by 2003.
-The strain was grown sporadically until 2018 when it was crossed with another similar Highland sativa strain with the desired growth period, structure, and weather tolerance we needed to turn out a unique and nearly pure sativa cold weather strain.
+The Proprietary Sativa was then backcrossed until a homogenous medium self-supporting sativa structure was the primary phenotype by 2003.
+The strain was grown sporadically until 2018 when it was crossed with another similar Highland sativa strain with the desired growth period and structure we needed to turn out a unique cold-weather nearly pure sativa strain.
 This cross was a purple highland sativa also known for its pest resistance and ability to thrive in cold climates.

 Lineage: (Skunk1 x Nepalese Highland) X (Nepalese Highland x Oaxacan)